Many of you sell a portion of your stockpile at a yard sale during the summer.

 This will help you monitor what is being sold and what should be left at the end of the day.

-• The price on the item
+• The price of the item

 • The price you will take

 Many customers see a yard sale as a place to haggle.
-I am not a fan of haggling so I set two prices.
+I am not a fan of haggling, so I set two prices.

 On my inventory list, I write the amount I am willing to take and on the item.
 If you have toothpaste, you want to sell it for $1.
-Write this price on your inventory list.
+Write this price on your coupon stockpile inventory list.

 Pricing items a little higher than you want will give you wiggle room and keep you at your targeted goal.